Walking Out of the Weisfeiler Leman Hierarchy: Graph Learning Beyond Message Passing: Experiments

-For each dataset, we train 5 models with different random seeds, except for MOLPCBA where we trained 10 models to meet the submission requirements of the OGB project.
-We report the mean performance and standard deviation across those models.
+For each dataset we report the mean and standard deviation across several models trained with different random seeds.
+We follow the standardized procedure for each dataset and average over 10 models for MOLPCBA, 5 models for ZINC, CIFAR10, and MNIST and 4 models for PASCALVOC-SP, PEPTIDES-FUNC, and PEPTIDES-STRUCT.
 During inference, the output of each model depends on the sampled random walks.
-Thus, we evaluate each model on 10 different seeds used for the generation of random walks and take the average of those runs as the model's performance.
-In the appendix we provide extended results that additionally specify the internal model deviation, that is, the impact of the random walks on the performance.
-Since this internal model deviation is substantially lower than the differences between the models, they are comparatively insignificant when comparing \crawl{} to other models.
+Thus, each model's performance is given by the average performance over 10 evaluations based on different random walks.
+This internal model deviation, that is, the impact of the random walks on the performance, is substantially lower than the differences between models.
+We thus focus on the mean and standard deviation between \crawl{} models when comparing to other methods.
+In the appendix we provide extended results that additionally specify the internal model deviation.